vacp2p/rfc/content/docs/rfcs/6/README.md

 #### Light node privacy:

-The main privacy concern with light nodes is that directly connected peers will know that an envelope originates from them (as it are the only ones it sends).
-This means nodes can make assumptions about what envelopes (topics) their peers are interested in.
+The main privacy concern with light nodes is that they have to trust their directly connected peers with regard to their ID, IP and their topic interests.
+The reason for this trust requirement is that when a light node publishes an envelope, its directed peers will know that the light node owns that envelope (as light nodes do not relay other envelopes).
+Therefore, the directed peers of a light node can make assumptions about what envelopes (topics) the light node is interested in.

+#### Mailserver client privacy:

+A mailserver client fetches archival envelopes from a mailserver through direct connection.
+In this direct connection, the client discloses its IP and ID as well as the topics/ bloom filter it is interested in to the mailserver.
+The collection of such information allows the mailserver to link clients IP/IDs to their topic interests and build a profile for each client over the time.
+As such, the mailserver client has to trust the mailserver with this level of information.

 #### Bloom filter privacy: